A polynomial dimension-dependence analysis of Bramble--Pasciak--Xu preconditioners: Averaged Scott--Zhang interpolation

 \section{Averaged Scott--Zhang interpolation}

-In this section, we introduce a variant of the Scott--Zhang interpolation~\cite{SZ:1990}, called the \textit{averaged} Scott--Zhang interpolation, whose dependence on the spatial dimension \(d\) is only polynomial, whereas the original version may depend exponentially on \(d\).
+In this section, we consider a variant of the Scott--Zhang interpolation~\cite{SZ:1990}, called the \textit{averaged} Scott--Zhang interpolation, whose dependence on the spatial dimension \(d\) is only polynomial.
+This modification is motivated by the fact that the standard Scott--Zhang interpolation can have unfavorable dimension dependence in high-dimensional settings; see \cref{App:SZ} for a concrete lower-bound example.
 Using this averaged interpolation, we also derive estimates for the \(L^2\)- and \(H^1\)-orthogonal projections onto the finite element space \(V_h\) with polynomial dependence on \(d\).

-To begin, we state our assumption on the domain $\Omega$ and its triangulation $\mathcal{T}_h$ in \cref{Ass:triangulation}.
-Under this assumption, our setting satisfies all requirements needed to obtain favorable dependence on the dimension $d$: for example, the dimension-independent elliptic regularity in \cref{Lem:regularity} and the Bramble--Hilbert estimate in \cref{Lem:BH}.
+To begin, we state our assumptions on the domain $\Omega$ and its triangulation $\mathcal{T}_h$.